AxelGard/university-courses/README.md

 # university-courses
-All of my projects and code from university, studing MSc Software Engineering @ Linköping University
+Here are some of my projects and code from university, studing MSc Software Engineering @ Linköping University

 plz give it a start so to easy keep up with new courses